Winter Weather: How We Make the Decision to Cancel School or Open Late

 Do we have to make up days missed due to weather?

-We are not required by the state to make up the two missed student days from the beginning of the year.
-Beyond that, our calendar currently has two potential snow make-up days scheduled for February 16, and April 5, 2021.
+Our calendar currently has two potential snow make-up days scheduled for February 22 and April 18, 2022.
 These days will be used as school days if any weather cancellations occur before those dates.

 I know that some of you will not always agree with a weather decision that I make.
 Please know I am working from the best information available and will, in all situations, prioritize the safety of our students and staff.